galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 >
 {: .hands_on}

-The fields of the BAM file can be better explained at section 1.4 of [the SAM specification](https://samtools.github.io/hts-specs/SAMv1.pdf), but we will summarize the main fields of interest here:
+The fields of the BAM file can be better explained at section 1.4 of [the SAM specification](https://samtools.github.io/hts-specs/SAMv1.pdf), but we will summarise the main fields of interest here:

 * `SRR568..._GCATTC_CTTCGT`: The *readname* appended by `_`, the cell barcode, another `_`, and then the UMI barcode.
 * `16`: The FLAG value